magomezh/Instacart-Shopper/README.md

 The aim of the project was to use machine learning to learn of Instacart’s customers preferences by analyzing the most frequently bought item sets.

+To mine the frequent item sets and devise association rules from Kaggle’s Instacart dataset, we decided to use a machine learning algorithm called apriori (used Python mlxtend library to import apriori, and association rules).

 ## Tools Used
 ---